gimli-org/gimli/doc/user-guide/meshes.md

 ### Scaling meshes

-Apart from moving the mesh along its axes, pyGIMLi also provides a tool to scale the mesh
+Apart from moving the mesh along its axes, pyGIMLi also provides a tool to scale the mesh along specified axes - in this example, we scale along the z-axis with a factor of 2:

 ```{code-cell} ipython3
 scaled_mesh = pg.Mesh(mesh)
 scaled_mesh.scale([1, 2])
 pg.show(scaled_mesh)
 ```

+Another valuable mesh modification tool is the mesh.rotate function.
+By providing a rotation angle and the rotation plane, we can adjust the orientation angle of our mesh:

 ```{code-cell} ipython3
 import numpy as np